The Email Experience Manager uses two main pipelines to generate and send messages:

 Generates the message using the personalized recipient data.

-Sends the email campaign to the MTA defined in the
+Sends the email campaign to the MTA.

 Creates a task that adds an interaction with the Email Sent page event.